gillespilon/jupyter/anscombes_quartet/readme.md

 ## In brevi

-Francis Anscombe created these four data sets in 1973 to demonstrate the value of graphical analysis before statistical analysis.
-Each graph plots 11 x-y pairs.
+Francis Anscombe created four data sets in 1973 to demonstrate the value of graphical analysis before statistical analysis.
+Each set of 11 x-y pairs has nearly identical descriptive statistics and different graphical analyses.

 ## Data